dotnet/EntityFramework.Docs/entity-framework/core/modeling/spatial.md

     x => x.UseNetTopologySuite());
 ```

 There are several spatial data types.
 Which type you use depends on the types of shapes you want to allow.
 Here is the hierarchy of NTS types that you can use for properties in your model.
 They're located within the `NetTopologySuite.Geometries` namespace.
-Corresponding interfaces in the GeoAPI package (`GeoAPI.Geometries` namespace) can also be used.

 * Geometry
   * Point